DIAGNijmegen/git-novice/_episodes/10-branching.md

 >
 > Add the svm classifier code to `svm/classifier.py` and push the changes to
 > github.
 Then, create a pull request to merge the branch to master.
+> HINT: go to the branches drop down in your repo on the web interface of github.
 {: .challenge}